opulencephp/docs/events.md

 > **Note:** Listener methods can be named whatever you'd like.

 <h4 id="stopping-propagation">Stopping Propagation</h4>
 There might be a case where your listener wants to prevent other listeners from being notified of an event.
-In this case, your listener can call `Event::stopPropagation()`:
+In this case, your listener can call `IEvent::stopPropagation()`:

 ```php
 $listener = function(IEvent $event)